MANVENDRA-github/Timesheet-Manager/README.md

-Project Title: Employee Timesheet Manager
+Project Title: Employee Timesheet Manager(AI)

 Project Description: The Employee Timesheet Manager is a modern, web-based application built using Vite, TypeScript, React, Tailwind CSS, and shadcn/ui.
 It is designed to simplify employee time tracking and approval workflows for organizations of all sizes.